 Among the commandments in the second table of the law, there is none with which Christians struggle more, at least in terms of its obvious application.
 Most Christians do not murder, commit adultery, or steal, though as we have seen, the broader applications of these commandments are things with which all of us struggle.
 Lying, however, is another matter.
 We all face frequent temptations to distort the truth for what often appear to us to be very good reasons.
 Sometimes these temptations are to speak what is not true, sometimes they involve deceptive actions (hypocrisy), and sometimes they move us to do no more than keep silent when the cause of truth requires speaking out.
 Lying is all around us in various institutionalized forms, whether it be cheating in school, cheating on income taxes, false advertising, political rhetoric, or journalistic license.
-In today's lesson, we will look at various difficult passages of Scripture in which it appears that lying is being condoned or even praised, from these passages attempt to define more carefully the nature of lying, and then finish the lesson by looking specifically at the problem of cheating in school.
+In today's lesson, we will look at various difficult passages of Scripture in which it appears that lying is being condoned or even praised, and from these passages attempt to define more carefully the nature of lying.